5 Ways I Relieve Pain in My Achilles Heel

 They can be done in the tub or a basin, and are most effective with warm/hot water.

 For me, doing these soaks at least twice a week helps relieve pain and swelling.
-I like to do these soaks for 15-minutes, but even 10-minutes will help.
+I like to do these soaks for 15 minutes, but even 10 minutes helps.

 These are prescribed or recommended after seeing a physician or can be purchased on your own.

 However, they don't necessarily have to be orthopedic shoes or insoles.
-I've used orthotic insoles, but I have also bought walking shoes specially made for comfort.
-Any shoes with firm cushioning that are also comfortable, can help ease pain and pressure from standing and walking.
+I've used orthotic insoles, but I've also bought walking shoes specially made for comfort.
+Any comfortable shoes with firm cushioning can help ease pain and pressure from standing and walking.

 Wearing compression socks